wduraes/Workshops/Embedded Development IoT/readme.md

 # Embedded Development IoT - Setup Instructions

+## Poway Adult School class

+These pages were created to support the Internet of Things class at the [Poway Adult School](https://www.powayusd.com/en-US/Departments/CareerTechnicalAdultEd/PAS/Home).
+They're not intended for self-study but feel free to use it and any of its resources to learn.

 ## Add ESP8266 board support to the Arduino IDE

 1. Open Arduino IDE: `File/Preferences`